cfan310/www.clickfits.com/README.md

 Fully functional T-Shirt shop written in JavaScript with React,

-with transaction data stored in SQL and either C or Python to finish up the back end.
+with transaction data stored in SQL and either C++ or Python to finish up the back end.

+Pythin backend will come later

 Python Backend; SQL for data